carlmylo/docu-rpcs3/pages/english/instruments/drums/midi.md

 In `rb3drums.yml`, you will find `Combo Start`, `Combo Select`, `Combo Toggle Hold Kick`, which allow you to customize the combos to activate their respective buttons.

 ### Default Mapping
+This is left here for reference.
+These are the bindings the official Harmonix Rock Band Pro MIDI Adapter used.

 | **MIDI Note#** | **Trigger Type** | **In-Game Action** |
 |:--------:|:-------------------:|:-----------------:|